Bridget Maddison CBT

 How many sessions you need to come for very much depends on your problem and what you’ve chosen to work on.
 CBT is not a quick fix approach, though relatively short term and Nice Guidelines usually advise between 6 and 16 sessions, with attendance on a weekly basis initially.

-I work on Friday, Saturday and Monday Mornings at the Centre for Wellbeing, Malvern
+I work on Friday, Saturday and Tuesday Mornings and Wednesday afternoons.

 Having suffered with OCD for 20 years I sought Cognitive Behavioural Therapy and Bridget came into my life as a blessing!
 She handled my situation with great care and empathy and used her extensive skills to teach me and guide me into dealing with my OCD and learning how to free myself from some of the debilitating symptoms that it causes.
 Bridget is professional and thorough and puts everything into helping you to heal yourself.
 She is compassionate yet tough when she knows that you need to be tough!
 She has given me tools & skills that enabled me to get my life back.
 She is incredible!
 If you need her, go and see her, you will be so thankful you did!